willburden/credential_truth/README.md

-This is a separate store to your normal `pass` store, and in fact you can perfectly viably use pass in the normal way outside of your docker authentication needs and it will never appear to interact or collide with *credential_truth*.
+This is a separate store to your normal `pass` store, and in fact you can perfectly viably use pass in the normal way outside of your docker authentication needs and it will never appear to interact or collide with credential_truth.

 To help simplify things further, it also provides a utility for initialising this authentication system on a per-user basis.